aszynkow/oci_vcn_hub_spoke/README.md

 # oci_poc
-Deploys OCI basic VCN Hub and Spoke infrastructure
+Deploys OCI basic VCN Hub and Spoke infrastructure, IAM poc_amin group and required policies in a dedicated oci_poc compartment

 This guide helps you install and use **OCI POC Infrastructure**.